 When it comes to air conditioning, efficiency is measured in what we call SEER, which stands for Seasonal Energy Efficiency Rating.
 The higher the SEER number, the more efficient the unit.
-The advantages of improved SEER ratings are lowered energy costs and cooling times, however, they come with a corresponding cost increase.
+The advantages of improved SEER ratings are lowered energy costs and cooling times, however, they come with a corresponding cost increase upfront.

-Similar to furnaces, air conditioners also come with variable speeds and the higher SEER units are available with, what we refer to as, a ‘Two Stage’ functionality.
-This means that rather than producing the same amount of cooling regardless of how fast the fan is running, two stage air conditioners have a low speed and a high speed.
+Similar to furnaces, air conditioners also come with variable speeds, and the higher SEER units are available with what we refer to as a ‘Two-Stage’ functionality.
+This means that rather than producing the same amount of cooling regardless of how fast the fan is running, two-stage air conditioners have a low speed and a high speed.

 Two-Stage air conditioners are ideal when it isn’t super-hot but the humidity level is high since the low stage cooling dehumidifies without drastically reducing the temperature when it’s not necessary.